snwatson/ketamine-nightmares/index.md

 # Ketamine Nightmares

-A prize-winner's guide to the anaesthesia primary exam
+A guide to the anaesthesia primary exam

 ## SAQs